Oh! that my cheeks were taught

 But dwell within the shade that gave thee birth.

-Analysis and Comments on CANZONE XIII
+Comments, Analysis, and Meaning on CANZONE XIII

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem CANZONE XIII here.